25th January 2023

 La Drouguerie, Paris.

-A popular store since 1975 for discerning shoppers of fabrics and haberdashery. be prepared for a long wait to be individually served.
+A popular store since 1975 for discerning shoppers of fabrics and haberdashery.
+Be prepared for a long wait to be individually served.

 https://www.timeout.com/paris/en/shopping/la-droguerie